golanlevin/ExperimentalCapture/docs/final-project-proposal-remarks.md

 Drone-based topographic mapping is a great starting point.
 I've got a few thoughts.

 * You mention slums in Caracas.
 Is it your objective to do the topographic mapping as inexpensively as possible?
-In such a case, I'd recommend ditching the drones (which are expensive, fragile, require power charging infrastructure, deplete their power quickly), and instead consider using **balloons and kites**.
+In such a case -- what do you think about ditching the drones (which are expensive, fragile, require power charging infrastructure, deplete their power quickly), and instead consider using **balloons and kites**?
 Please check out [http://grassrootsmapping.org/](http://grassrootsmapping.org/) and [https://publiclab.org/](https://publiclab.org/), important work by Jeffrey Warren and colleagues in in grassroots disaster mapping and contestational cartography.
+(Incidentally: my friend [Celeste Neuhaus](http://celesteneuhaus.com/) who teaches in the School of Art is always looking for an excuse to go flying kites.)

 * We have an older GoPro, but for something even smaller, consider convincing me to buy one of the new the new $99 [Polaroid/Kodak cube cameras](http://petapixel.com/2014/08/13/polaroids-cube-action-cam-special/).

 * Other technical possibilities include [DIY LIDAR](https://blog.adafruit.com/2013/05/30/diy-virturange-lidar-3d-scanner-3dthursday/).
 In particular, check out the [Sparkfun LIDAR-Lite](https://www.sparkfun.com/products/13680) good up to 40 meters; [see how others](https://forums.adafruit.com/viewtopic.php?f=24&p=392228) are attempting to make topo scanners with it.
 This seems like an ideal use for the new $5 Raspberry PiZero.
+So: *LIDAR Lite + Pi Zero + Kite....*

-* The LIDAR-Lite could complement the photogrammetry by providing absolute scale.
-In other words, there's a scale factor missing from the photogrammetry (the camera doesn't know whether it's looking at something small or large), but the LIDAR could resolve that.
+* If you're still really keen on photogrammetry, the LIDAR-Lite could complement the photographic process by providing absolute scale.
+In other words, there's a scale factor missing from the photogrammetry -- the camera doesn't know whether it's looking at something small or large -- but the LIDAR could resolve that.

+* This is more of a suggestion for Claire, but: you could also consider doing photogrammetry from *found drone footage*, such as [this video made by Mujahideen](https://www.youtube.com/watch?v=LLdXKEzvEaM) (...)

 ---